ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    The service configuration procedure is assumed to be initiated (step 1 in {{fig-svc-setup}}) at the CMI from CNC to MDSC.
-Analysis of the CMI models is (e.g., L1CSM, L2SM, VN) is outside the scope of this document, but it is assumed that the CMI YANG models provide all the information that allows the MDSC to understand that it needs to coordinate the setup of a multi-domain ODU data plane connection
+Analysis of the CMI models (e.g., L1CSM, L2SM, VN) are outside the scope of this document, but it is assumed that the CMI YANG models provide all the information that allows the MDSC to understand that it needs to coordinate the setup of a multi-domain ODU data plane connection